Andrei486/Schedule_Generator/README.md

 ## Known Issues
 - The first time the application is used to make a search, Windows may ask for permission to open a browser.
 This will cause the search to fail, regardless of whether permission is granted.
 The user must exit the application and return to it in order to properly execute the search.
+- The generator may schedule sections shown as "Open" even though all remaining seats are reserved by the Department.

 ## Credits
 Andrei Popescu (apopescu486@gmail.com)